hansreier/techreier/eDrops/src/main/resources/static/markdown/databases.md

 is simpler and best suited for web applications.

 Spring boot profiles:
-- mariadb - connect locally using mariadb installed on development PC
+- local-mariadb - connect locally using mariadb installed on development PC
-- mariadocker - connect locally using mariadb installed in docker container on development PC.
+- local-mariadbd - connect locally to dockerized mariadb
+- docker-mariadb - connect from local docker image to local mariadb
+- docker-mariadbd - connect from local docker image to dockerized mariadb
+- global-mariadbd - connect globally to dockerized mariadb

 I installed MariaDB locally on PC, and it was almost as easy to set up as H2.
 It was very easy to connect using the Database connect possibilities in Intellij.